LivingLegacyMedia/vowbound/chapter_12.md

 He moved.

-Not like a man—like a landslide.
-One moment standing still, the next closing the distance in a blur of motion.
+Like a landslide—one moment standing still, the next closing the distance in a blur of motion.
 His palm struck the woman's sternum with surgical precision.
 The force lifted her off her feet, sent her flying backward into the aqueduct wall.
 She hit with a wet thump and slid down, gasping, ribs shattered.

 The man with the pipe swung desperately.
 The metal bar connected with Draven's forearm, hard enough to break bone.